Get insider access

 2. Best Sounding Upper Mid-Range Wireless Earbuds

-Their continuous battery life is solid 7.5 hours with ANC enabled.
-The earbuds have your Bluetooth connectivity covered with multi-device pairing and a great selection of codecs: AAC for iOS devices, and high-quality codecs for Android like LDAC and LHDC.
+Their continuous battery life is a solid 7.5 hours with ANC enabled.
+These earbuds also have your Bluetooth connectivity covered with multi-device pairing and a great selection of codecs: AAC for iOS devices, and high-quality codecs for Android like LDAC and LHDC.
 They also come complete with dust and water resistance for the buds and the charging case.
-However, you don't get virtual surround sound, and the ANC isn't quite as powerful as our top pick.
+However, you don't get virtual surround sound, and the ANC isn't quite as powerful as our top pick's.
 If you have a Samsung device, the Samsung Galaxy Buds2 Pro True Wireless take advantage of the Samsung Seamless codec with better noise isolation than the Nothing.
 However, the Samsung buds' ability to adjust the balanced tuning is limited to EQ presets only.
 Their continuous battery life is also drastically shorter than the Nothing buds.

 See our review